Synthesis of Robust Optimal Strategies in Weighted Timed Games: Deciding the robustness in weighted timed games

 When the perturbation $\perturbation$ is fixed, we can encode in a \WTG the conservative semantics described in $\sem[\perturbation]{\game}$, by adding new locations for \MaxPl to choose a perturbation, and by modifying the guards that will now use the perturbation $\perturbation$.
-Solving the fixed-perturbation robust reachability problem then amounts to solving a reachability problem in the modified \WTG which can be performed in \EXP \cite{AsarinMaler-99} (here weights are useless).
+Solving the fixed-perturbation robust reachability problem then amounts to solving a reachability problem in the modified \WTG\footnote{By transforming the \WTG, its guards use rational instead of natural numbers (due to $\perturbation$).
+To fit the classical definition of \WTG, we can apply a scaling factor (i.e. $1/\perturbation$) to all constants appearing in this \WTG.
+We note that this operation preserves the set of winning strategies for the reachability objective (here weights are irrelevant) by applying the scaling operations on strategies too.} which can be performed in \EXP \cite{AsarinMaler-99} (here weights are useless).
 Since the reachability problem in timed games is already \EXP-complete \cite{JurdzinskiTrivedi-07}, we obtain: \begin{proposition} The fixed-perturbation robust reachability problem is \EXP-complete. \end{proposition}

 We now turn our attention to the existential robust reachability problem.
 This problem was left open for the conservative semantics (see~\cite{Sankur-13}, Table 1.2 page 17), while it has been solved in~\cite{BouyerMarkeySankur-15} for an alternative semantics of robustness, known as the \emph{excessive semantics}.
 Intuitively, while the conservative semantics requires that the delay, after perturbation, satisfies the guard, the excessive semantics only requires that the delay, \emph{without perturbation}, satisfies the guard.
 We present a reduction from the conservative semantics to the excessive one, allowing us to solve the existential robust reachability problem for the conservative semantics.
-We first formally recall the definition of the excessive semantics, where we reuse the sets $\StatesMin$, $\StatesMax$, $\StatesT$, $\EdgesMax$, $\EdgesRob$ and $\weight$ of Definition~\ref{def:sem-squelette}:
+Intuitively, the construction (depicted on \figurename{~\ref{fig:valPb-cons2excess_gadget}}) adds a new location (for \MaxPl) for each transitions of \MinPl to test the delay chosen by \MinPl after the perturbation: \begin{restatable}{proposition}{propReachCons} The existential robust reachability problem is \EXP-complete. \end{restatable}